The GTO Turns 50!

-In this year's "Beat the Tiger" match race program, Big Injun Dave went
+In the "Beat the Tiger" match race program during the summer of 2012, Big Injun Dave went

 undefeated behind the wheel of the GeeTO Tiger.
-A highlight was his win over
+A highlight of the summer was his win over

 Kyle Freese at the Ames Performance Pontiac Nationals where Big Injun Dave cut